muhsin-msn/thesis_files/README.md

 **Author:** Mohiyuddin Al Muhsin

+For a copy of the thesis PDF, contact: muhsin168@gmail.com.

 This repository contains the necessary workspaces and files used in the thesis for Learning from Demonstration (LfD) based on  Dynamic Movement Primitives (DPMs) using dual-arm robots.